wdi-atx-10/unit-1-project/option-1-game/README.md

 >Things To Avoid:
 >- Don't create a game that includes violence, weapons, or gore.
 >- Don't create a game that may offend your classmates or alienate those with specific religious, political, or philosophical views.

 ***

-## Project Timeline

-#### Week 2 (Insert Due Date):
-- Pitch your project to the instructional team.
-This pitch should answer the following questions:
-  - What is your game idea?
-  - What technologies will you need to make the game function?

-#### Week 3 (Insert Due Date):
-- In-Class Project Time
-- Project Presentations

-***